-You need an import permit to import live aquarium (ornamental) fish to Australia.
+You need an import permit to import live ornamental fish to Australia.
 Only permitted species may be imported from approved countries.

-The live aquarium fish import conditions, including the list of permitted species and approved countries, can be found in the Department of Agriculture, Water and the Environment Biosecurity Import Conditions system (BICON).
+The live ornamental fish import conditions, including the list of permitted species and approved countries, can be found in the Department of Agriculture, Fisheries and Forestry Biosecurity Import Conditions system (BICON).

-The import conditions for live aquarium fish are classified into two categories:
+The import conditions for live ornamental fish are classified into two categories:

 Approved arrangement site

 Before applying for a permit to import live ornamental fish, applicants must establish or have access to a facility approved for the isolation of imported fish (called an approved arrangement site).
 The facility must comply with class 7.1 approved arrangement criteria.

 Once you have an approved arrangement and are aware of the import conditions, you need to apply for an import permit.
 Information about applying for a permit, can be found in BICON.

 No. All live fish must be permitted species, as listed in the import conditions, before being imported to Australia.
 The List of specimens taken to be suitable for live import (also called the Live Import List) created under the Environment Protection and Biodiversity Conservation Act 1999, contains all permitted species.

 If a specimen is not on the Live Import List, the Department of Agriculture, Fisheries and Forestry would need to conduct an assessment of potential impacts on the environment if the specimen were to be imported, before the species can be added.

 Should the Minister approve a species for import and add it to the Live Import List, the biosecurity risks posed by the import of that species may require assessment.
 This may require a biosecurity import risk analysis.